avwilliams1995/ScopeLabs/README.md

 ## Overview

 This is a web application that allows users to create, comment on, and watch educational videos.
-For a given user, they are given the opportunity to create posts, edit posts, comment on posts, and view videos.
+For a user, they are given the opportunity to create posts, edit posts, comment on posts, and view videos.

 ## Features